Your role and responsibilities

 3. Every quarter: Pay premiums and report hours and wages

-Every quarter, all employers must complete and file a report and pay Paid Family and Medical Leave premiums.
-Beginning Oct.
-1, 2023, you must file even if you did not have payroll.
+Every quarter, all employers must complete and file a report and pay Paid Leave premiums.
+You must file even if you did not have payroll.

 Here’s what your report should include: